 Temperature and Humidity Sensor

 Tulip supports the Lascar EL-USB-RT Temperature Humidity Sensor.
-It is plug-and-play on the Tulip Gateway only.
+It is plug-and-play on the Tulip Edge Devices only.

 If you'd like to integrate with a device that's not listed on our devices page, let us know and we can help you with configuration and integration services for a wide range of additional devices.